Strobist is the world's most popular resource for photographers who want how to learn to use their flashes like a pro. (Learn more here.)

 Lighting newb?
 Welcome.
 Start with Lighting 101, just as millions of other photographers have done before you.
 Or scroll down to access Strobist's extensive knowledge bank below.

-Lighting 103, the latest addition to Strobist's comprehensive free lighting courses, is now underway.
-The lessons will publish in succession throughout 2017.
-If you would like to be notified as new installments of L103 become available, please sign up here.
+Lighting 103, the latest addition to Strobist's collection of comprehensive free lighting courses, is now underway.

 Strobist's Free Courses:

 Lighting 101 is the core foundation of Strobist.
 It is a free, start-from-zero tutorial that will teach you the basics of lighting and minimalist lighting gear.
 Lighting 101 will have you up and running in no time—and at minimal expense.